Koji Ariyoshi

-Koji Ariyoshi (有吉幸治, Ariyoshi Kōji) (1914–1976) was a Nisei labor activist and a Sergeant in the United States Army during the Second World War.
+Koji Ariyoshi (有吉幸治, Ariyoshi Kōji) (1914–1976) was an American labor activist and a Sergeant in the United States Army during the Second World War.

 Early life

 Ariyoshi was born in Hawaii in 1914 to Japanese immigrant parents.
 Ariyoshi grew up helping his family make a living on a small eight-acre coffee plantation.
 He attended Konawaena High School before he worked for six years to help pay off the family debt.
 Around then, Ariyoshi became interested in labor politics.
-He attended the University of Hawaii, but became alienated by his perception of institutional bias against labor unions and liberal thought.
+He attended the University of Hawaiʻi, but became alienated by his perception of institutional bias against labor unions and liberal thought.
 He transferred to the University of Georgia on scholarship.
 In Georgia, where he was befriended by the parents of the novelist Erskine Caldwell, Ariyoshi became determined to ease the plight of the sharecroppers he met and to improve labor conditions for the working class.

 In 1941, Ariyoshi graduated from the University of Georgia with a Bachelor of Arts in journalism (A.B.J.) from the Henry W. Grady College of Journalism and Mass Communication.
 After graduation, Ariyoshi traveled to San Francisco, where he befriended Karl Yoneda, a founder of the International Longshore and Warehouse Union.
 On December 7th, 1941, the Japanese navy attacked Pearl Harbor, Hawaii.
 Soon afterward, following the signing of Executive Order 9066, Ariyoshi was placed in the Manzanar War Relocation Center, a Japanese American internment camp.